Grants Administration Office

 The Grants Administration Office is responsible for seeking, securing, and managing funds from public and private grant sources to help facilitate the strategic goals of the City.

-Ms. Jasmine Fields is the Grants Administrator and oversees the Grants Administration Office.
+Temperance West is the Grants Administrator and oversees the Grants Administration Office.
 Two Grants Specialists assist with the daily management of grant awards.
 More information on the following programs can be obtained by contacting this division unless otherwise stated.

 Current Grant Awards